icinganalysis/icinganalysis.github.io/content/1969 Aircraft Ice Protection Report of Symposium.md

 and various government organizations.

-> Mr. Rolls explained that a document will be published containing all of the symposium technical papers and the discusions following each presentation.
+> Mr. Rolls explained that a document will be published containing all of the symposium technical papers and the discussions following each presentation.
 These publications will be made available to all of the attendees and to all interested parties who did not have an opportunity to attend.